Modern Languages Courses

 This course covers the same content as Spanish 2, but with more extensive readings, more frequent writing assignments, and a greater variety of projects.
 Spanish 2 (Honors) develops critical reading and writing as well as creative writing skills that prepare students for work in upper-level courses.
 (Placement is at the discretion of the department.)

 Spanish 2/3 (Accelerated)

 In this course, students review and study grammatical structures in depth, paying careful attention to the more complex aspects of the language through activities and practice.
 The course takes a contextualized approach to language learning.
 The units and readings are centered on current, compelling themes.
-Upon completing this course, students will be able to express themselves not only in everyday situations, but also in social, political and literary discussions.
+Upon completing this course, students will be able to express themselves not only in everyday situations, but also in social and literary discussions.
 This course introduces the study of art and literature from Spain and Latin America.

 Spanish 3 (Honors)